e2b-dev/awesome-ai-agents/README.md

 A development toolkit designed to streamline prompt design, version management, publishing, collaboration, troubleshooting, observability and more
 <details>

+### Description
 - "Whether you are a technical person or a stakeholder, you can use Pezzo effectively.
 We don't believe that AI prompts should be designed in a developer's code editor.
 Aside from teh technical issues with this approach, it blocks productivity."

-### Features
+- Features
 	- Centralized Prompt Management: Manage all AI prompts in one place for maximum visibility and efficiency.
 	- Streamlined Prompt Design, Publishing & Versioning: Create, edit, test and publish prompts with ease.
 	- Observability: Access detailed prompt execution history, stats and metrics (duration, prompt cost, completion cost, etc.) for better insights.
 	- Troubleshooting: Effortlessly resolve issues with your prompts.
 Time travel to retroactively fine-tune failed prompts and commit the fix instantly.
 	- Cost Transparency: Gain comprehensive cost transparency across all prompts and AI models.
 	- Simplified Integration: Reduce code overhead by 90% by consuming your AI prompts using the Pezzo Client, regardless of the model provider.

-###
+### Links
 - [Documentation](https://docs.pezzo.ai/docs/intro.html)
 - [GitHub](https://github.com/pezzolabs/pezzo)
 </details>

 ## [Smol developer](https://github.com/smol-ai/developer)
 :hatching_chick: Your own junior developer
 <details>

-### Features
+### Description
 - Human-centric, coherent whole program synthesis
 - Your own junior developer
 - Allows to develop, debug, and decompile
 - 200 LOC, half english

-### Insights
 - 100k context can summarize both content and codebases
 - Markdown is the best prompting DSL
 - Copy and paste your errors as prompts